kaisubr/Unity-With-Azure-Blob-Storage/README.md

 In the sample code, a container called `example` is created, where `log.txt` is read and updated to append the current date/time.
 Pretty cool!

+Open up Microsoft Azure Storage Explorer to see the result below.

 ![](blob.PNG)